wegue-oss/wegue/docs/workshop.md

 Note the new property `layers` which is specific for a `WMS` layer.
 Add this layer between the "airports" layer and the "positron" layer.
 Now our background shows more detail, but we cannot see our previous basemap anymore.

-For this problem Wegue has a inbuilt solution called "basemap switcher".
-Add the properties `"isBaseLayer": true` to both basemap layer.
-Wegue will then display a button on the top left side on the map where you can chose which baselayer should be shown.
+For this problem Wegue has an inbuilt solution called "basemap switcher".
+Add the property `"isBaseLayer": true` to both basemap layers.
+Wegue will then display a button on the top left side of the map, where you can chose which baselayer should be shown.

 ![basemap switcher](_media/workshop/basemap-switcher.png)